Akram-Salloum/GoDot_Course_Game/README.md

 # GoDot_Course_Game

- A game developed to obtain a certificate.
+A parody of Fireboy and Watergirl, developed as part of the course requirements for certificate acquisition.